 In our case, Mr. Diao could feel a crab inside but could not hook it.
 Therefore, he dug the hole open and caught the crab by hand.

-He did not know the size of the crab and mud crabs are dangerous due to their big claws, so he used a glove to protect his hand and fingers.
+He did not know the size of the crab and mud crabs were dangerous due to their big claws, so he used a glove to protect his hand and fingers.
 When he got hold of it, we could see that it was a small specimen.
 Nevertheless, even such-sized crabs can pinch hard.

 Collecting mud crabs, either in the open or under the mud